 - Treat your water, at this point I recommend buying stress coat, or other chlorine and chloramines remover.
 It is important because tap water have lots of compounds which have a task to kill bacteria.
 As we’re setting a new aquarium you wants to build healthy ecosystem and for this reason you need good bacterias, which are called nitrifying bacteria.
 Good bacteria are mostly in the fiter on all plastic surfaces, sponges(media) rocks and stones and less likly in the water.

-- Do water changes, I recommend the most, doing water changes every week, however it all depends on your setup, but this post is about starting aquarium for begginers so every week or maximum 2 weeks you should do a water change, 50 % of old water from aquarium you have to pump out and add 50% of the new water with the same or very similar temperature, treated previously with stress coat or stuff like this.
+- Do water changes, I recommend the most, doing water changes every week, however it all depends on your setup, but this post is about starting aquarium for begginers so every week or maximum 2 weeks you should do a water change, 50 % of old water from aquarium you have to pump out and add 50% of the new water with the same or very similar temperature, treated previously with stress coat or stuff like this to remove chlorine and chloramines from the water which may kill your good bacteria.
 You can treat all tank instead of tap water first but at least turn of the filter for the first 5 minutes, so good bacteria in the filters will be safe for sure.
 Good indicators of how often you should do a water change are: nitrite, ammonia, nitrate levels.
 First one nitrite is most toxic and even small amount is dangerous for the fish, another one is ammonia and with the small amount 0.25ppm you shouldn’t be worried about anything, last one is nitrates which is the best indicator, because this is something which your bacteria can’t spread out more into a less toxic, and levels from 20-80 are not dengerous, however in higher concentration you may experience algaes, so it would be the best to keep it on the level 40 and lower.

 - Cycle your tank before you will add livestock, this term is complicated on the beggining but it is truly easy later.
 What all this cycling means.
 Cycling means that on the beggining when you’re setting new tank, you don’t have good bacteria which will help you to keep stable and healthy conditions for your future inhabitants.
 So you have to make sure that those bacteria will create colony in your aquarium as fast as they can, so they need a little help from you.
 You can make this process much faster by adding rocks, few cups of substrate, sponge from the established aquarium which is older than 3 months.
 Second thing is that you need to provide food for those bacteria so they can thrive and reproduce on your surfaces and water.
 Good bacteria eats all sort of waist, some people add a tiny bit of fish food every day, some water from established aquarium, the thing is to do it regularly, but why and how long it takes ?
 Cycling ends when in your aquarium two test readings of nitrites and ammonia, showes 0.
 So, you don’t have to buy test right away.
 I would recommend take sample like 20 ml of your water from aquarium and go to a local wish store (LFS- Local Fish Store) to check your water parameters.
 If after a week it showes zero wait 2-3 days and check it again, if it showes still 0 you may start adding liviestock.
 Important thing is to add few fish at the time then after few days till a week another few and then more and more.
 If you will add too many at the time you may encounter ammonia spike which is dangerous for the fish and you may have problems with algae.